liamray/nexl-js/README.md

 ### nexl adapters

-[nexl adapters](nexl-adapters) are wrappers in different languages to access data items on remote nexl server
+[nexl adapters](nexl-adapters) are wrappers for web-service in different languages to access a data items on remote nexl server